 Ask these five questions to determine if you have enough insurance to haul vehicles.

 Car hauling is one of the most lucrative trucking jobs in the industry.
 Unfortunately, it can also be one of the riskiest in terms of liability.
-Car haulers transport anywhere from two to eight vehicles at a time.
+They transport anywhere from two to eight vehicles at a time.
 As a result, these vehicles are large and expensive.
-If your car hauler is damaged in an accident, it can really put a dent in your bottom line.
+If yours is damaged in an accident, it can really put a dent in your bottom line.
 If you haul brand new cars, you could be liable for thousands of dollars in damage if something happens to the vehicles during transport.
 Not only that but you have theft and vandalism to worry about when you haul new cars.
 Brand new vehicles are a major target for thieves who raid them for parts.

 The world of auto hauling has its fair share of risks.
 And those risks are exactly why you need car carrier insurance.
 It’s essential that you have an insurance plan that’s customized to your business, so there are several things you need to know about auto hauler insurance.
 We’ve got a list of ten things to keep in mind when you’re getting your insurance.